SreejithSanthosh/FTLEhub/docs/Tutorials/FTLECurvedSurfacePython.md

 ## Pre-requisites

 This code was built in Python 3.11, on a Windows 10 system.
-The following python packages are needed to run the code:
+The following python packages are needed and can be installed with `pip` in your Python environment:

 - Numpy
 - Pyvista